j-ameswong/assessment-management/README.md

 # Team Project

 ## Overview
-This repository contains the code and documentation for our team24 software project.
+This repository contains the codebase for our team software project.
+It is built with Java and managed using Maven.

+## Tech Stack
+- Java 17+
+- Maven

+## Project Structure
+- `src/main/java` — main source code
+- `src/test/java` — unit tests
+- `src/main/resources` — configuration files

+## How to Run
+(To be updated)

 ## Team Members
-- Add names here

-## How to Run
+(Add names here)